MooersLab/biological-crystallography-voice-in/README.md

 # biological-crystallography-voice-in

 ## Introduction
-This repo contains voice commands about biological crystallography for the automated speech recognition software Voice In Plus.
+This repo contains 1486 voice commands about biological crystallography for the automated speech recognition software Voice In Plus.
 Voice In Plus is a plugin for Google Chrome and Microsoft Edge.
 The commands include navigating the browser by voice to vital websites.
-The snippets of LaTeX are recognized and rendered correctly by most markdown typesetting languages, including org-mode in Emacs and markdown cells in Jupyter and R Markdown notebooks and, of course, documents in Overleaf, the online LaTeX editor for academics.
+The snippets of LaTeX are recognized and rendered correctly by most Markdown typesetting languages, including org-mode in Emacs and markdown cells in Jupyter and R Markdown notebooks and, of course, documents in Overleaf, the online LaTeX editor for academics.

 https://github.com/MooersLab/biological-crystallography-voice-in/assets/15176203/c9e71fd7-e3f5-4f58-9b3d-c9dc3f87ab1e